abyssDS/sfmlWiki/TutorialUsingView.md

 I think it's nearly impossible to explain this even better.

-Note that in the images above, I've moved the rendering coordination system around to get a few different variations.
+Note that in the images above, I've moved the rendering coordinate system around to get a few different variations.
 I guess most of the time it's better to use the `move()` function since you won't need to deal with where to place the origin point.
 On the other hand you really need to understand how `sf::View` works to use `rotate()` and `zoom()` because it's not obvious that those transformation will happen around the `sf::View` origin i.e. the middle of the view.

 You should keep in mind the introduced concept doesn't just hold for a window it'll work with any render target including `sf::RenderTexture`.